 2006: Adopted Persistent, Bioaccumulative, and Toxics Rule listing PFOS and its salts as persistent, bioaccumulative, and toxic chemicals.

 Most PFAS research has been done on two specific compounds: perfluorooctane sulfonate (PFOS) and a related compound, perfluorooctanoic acid (PFOA).
 The toxicity of other PFAS compounds varies.
 Studies in animals show that exposure to some PFAS can affect liver function, reproductive hormones, development of offspring, and mortality.

-PFAS toxicity in humans is less understood.
-Experts investigating the effects on people living near a factory in West Virginia that produced perfluorooctanoic acid found probable links to high cholesterol, ulcerative colitis, thyroid disease, testicular cancer, kidney cancer, and pregnancy-induced hypertension.
+Although nearly all of us are exposed to PFAS, their toxicity in humans is not completely understood.
+Experts investigating the effects on people have found probable links to immune system toxicity, high cholesterol, reproductive and developmental issues, endocrine system disruption, ulcerative colitis, thyroid issues, certain cancers, and pregnancy-induced hypertension.